numpy/numpy/doc/source/reference/c-api.iterator.rst

     to the iterator constructor, and no call to one of the Reset functions has been done yet, 0 otherwise.

-.. cfunction:: npy_bool NpyIter_HasInnerLoop(NpyIter* iter)
+.. cfunction:: npy_bool NpyIter_HasExternalLoop(NpyIter* iter)

-    Returns 1 if the iterator handles the inner loop, or 0 if the caller needs to handle it.
-This is controlled by the constructor flag :cdata:`NPY_ITER_NO_INNER_ITERATION`.
+    Returns 1 if the caller needs to handle the inner-most 1-dimensional loop, or 0 if the iterator handles all looping.
+This is controlled by the constructor flag :cdata:`NPY_ITER_EXTERNAL_LOOP` or
+    :cfunc:`NpyIter_EnableExternalLoop`.

 .. cfunction:: npy_bool NpyIter_HasCoords(NpyIter* iter)